spkennealy/Algos_and_Data_Structures/chapter_5_naive_sorting_algos.md

 If you're struggling, I cannot emphasize enough how helpful it will be to take out a pen and paper or grab a whiteboard marker and step through the solution provided above one step at a time.
 Keep track of i, j, currElement, arr[j], and the input arr itself at every step.
 After going through this a few times, I promise you'll have your "ah HA!" moment.

+### **Time and Space Complexity Analysis**

+#### **Time Complexity**

+Insertion Sort runtime is O(n2) because:

+In the worst case scenario where our input array is entirely unsorted, since this algorithm contains a nested loop, its run time behaves similarly to bubbleSort and selectionSort.
+In this case, we are forced to make a comparison at each iteration of the inner loop.
+Not convinced?
+Let's derive the complexity.
+We'll use much of the same argument as we did in selectionSort.
+Say we had the worst case scenario where are input array is sorted in full decreasing order, but we wanted to sort it in increasing order:
+* n is the length of the input array
+* The outer loop i contributes O(n) in isolation, this is plain to see
+* The inner loop j is more complicated.
+We know j will iterate until it finds an appropriate place to insert the currElement into the sorted region.
+However, since we are discussing the case where the data is already in decreasing order, the element must travel the maximum distance to find it's insertion point!
+We know this insertion point to be index 0, since every currElement will be the next smallest of the array.
+So:
+  * the 1st element travels 1 distance to be inserted
+  * the 2nd element travels 2 distance to be inserted
+  * the 3rd element travels 3 distance to be inserted
+  * the n-1th element travels n-1 distance to be inserted
+  * This means that our inner loop j will contribute roughly O(n / 2) on average
+* The two loops are nested so our total time complexity is O(n * n / 2) = O(n2)